 Transform Your Space Into A Living Mood Board

 James spares no time in suggesting I toss the vision boards and put some muscle into it.
-“No need for the adolescent magazine tear-outs taped to your mirror,” she says, “rather, employ visual metaphors.”
+“No need for the adolescent magazine tear-outs taped to your mirror,” she says.
+Instead, employ visual metaphors.
 If the want is love and/or partnership, the act is to turn your space into a living mood board.
 But before that, you’ve got to get real with yourself.
 Start by asking some heavy-hitting questions.
 “Does your bedroom look loving to you?
 Does it look passionate?”
 James prompts, “Is there even room for another?”
 Take notes about what you see, feel, and need.
 I turn to my bed, notebook in hand, and say aloud: would you want to make love here?

 Set The Scene

 Once you’ve opened up a dialogue with yourself and your space, it’s time to fill your home with tangible duality pointing its arrow toward love.
 A bed that’s accessible from both sides is “a must” says James, as well as two matching bed-side tables offering a place for another’s belongings to rest.
 Overall, when calling in love or lust, things should show up in the room in pairs.
 Other ways to energetically invite romance in: clean bedsheets, flattering lighting, and enticing scents like rose or tuberose.

 “Can rearranging my home (and my underwear drawer) heat up my love life?”